 You’ll notice in my video I’m tweaking the valves on the chiller and pump to adjust the temperature.
 Once you get this dialed in it stays pretty stable.
 I was a little frantic because I was trying to film and control the chiller flow at the same time.
 The higher the water flow rate, the lower the output wort temp.
 The lower the wort flow rate, the lower the output wort temp.
 I would start by throttling your pump way down and slowly increase the flow based on the wort temperature OUT.
 The Exchilerator has a built-in thermometer for monitoring wort temp, I just used a digital thermometer for the sake of the video and ease of showing temp.

-From boiling to pitching in under 5 minutes?
+From boiling to pitching in 5 minutes?
 Yeah, that was my biggest takeaway.
 After growing accustomed to 20-30 minute cooling sessions, the Exchilerator left me feeling like I was forgetting a step…

 Overall I would absolutely recommend the Exchilerator.
 It’s a nicely built piece of equipment and a great addition to any brewery.